 Our story began in January 2017 when a handful of friends joined the first National Women’s March.
 We participated in Santa Fe, along with thousands of others here and across the world, who were dismayed by the election of Donald Trump.
 We simply could not go about our lives without protesting.
 We began meeting weekly, writing letters and postcards, and learning more about the issues that mattered to us.
 We started calling ourselves SOS: Speaking Out Sanely.

-We quickly grew from that small group to over 80 members today.
+We quickly grew from that small group to 100 members today.
 Along the way, we invited our national, state and local officials to talk with us.
 In 2019 we joined the national Indivisible organization, which gives us additional resources and a national presence.